Firouz Naderi: Teaching and public speaking

-He has taught modules in executive education classes at Stanford University's on "Management of Large Complex Programs."
+Naderi taught modules in executive education classes at Stanford University's on "Management of Large Complex Programs".

 Philanthropy and community support

-He is an active advocate for the Iranian-American diaspora formerly having served on the board of directors of Public Affairs Alliance of Iranian Americans (PAAIA).
-He has also served on the advisory boards of several philanthropic organizations, including currently on Arasteh-Amin Foundation, and in the past on Keep Children in School Foundation (KCIS, and International Society of Children with Cancer (ISCC), and is a former board member of Iranica Encyclopedia.
+Naderi was an advocate for the Iranian-American diaspora formerly having served on the board of directors of Public Affairs Alliance of Iranian Americans (PAAIA).
+He also served on the advisory boards of several philanthropic organizations, including on Arasteh-Amin Foundation, and in the past on Keep Children in School Foundation (KCIS, and International Society of Children with Cancer (ISCC), and was a board member of Iranica Encyclopedia.